pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # Multiple return values (1/2)

 In many programming languages, functions can only return one object.
-That is technically true in Python too, but there is a "workaround", which is to return a tuple.
+That is technically true in Python too, but there is a *workaround*, which is to return a tuple.

 ```python
 def sum_and_product(x, y):